 to using a fixed value of the manipulated variable

-- to give an understanding of the properties of two
+- to give an understanding of the properties of PID control

 - to develop skills in tuning controller parameters

 - to give insight into how various parameters (in the controller, in the

 the dynamic properties and the stability properties of the control

 In other words: This lab will give your (more) insight